johnlim2019/mini_afl/results/crashes/README.txt

 Command line used to find this crash:

-/home/limjieshengubuntu/AFL/afl-fuzz -i ./test_seed -o ./ ./bin/add_afl_bin @@
+/home/limjieshengubuntu/AFL/afl-fuzz -m 100 -i ./test_seed -o ./results -- ./bin/add_afl_bin @@

 If you can't reproduce a bug outside of afl-fuzz, be sure to set the same memory limit.
-The limit used for this fuzzing session was 50.0 MB.
+The limit used for this fuzzing session was 100 MB.

 Need a tool to minimize test cases before investigating the crashes or sending them to a vendor?
 Check out the afl-tmin that comes with the fuzzer!